waeljammal/spinnaker-plugin-repo/README.md

 This is an example plugin repository that references all example plugins.

-Adding the following to your orca.yml config will resolve and enable the latest RandomWaitPlugin example plugin at startup.
+Adding the following to your orca.yml config will load and start the latest RandomWaitPlugin example plugin during app startup.
 ```
 spinnaker:
   extensibility: